 Once they are past the really messy duckling stage, ducks are easy to keep.
 I have had as many as 20 ducks in my large back yard.
 It is easy to dissolve duck poo in the yard by just hitting it with a spray of water.
 After a rain there is none to be seen in the yard, but boy my grass is luxurious!

 It takes me less than 30 minutes a day to dump and refill two small kiddie pools and three water bowls, and to clean out the duck house.
-I use the deep litter method in their duck house, so I go in every day and collect the eggs, then use a small kiddie garden rake to fluff up the bedding and toss out any chunks of poo onto the compost heap.
+I use the deep litter method in their duck house.
+So, I go in every day and collect the eggs, then use a small kiddie garden rake to fluff up the bedding.
+I toss out any chunks of poo onto the compost heap.

-Ducks do not scratch and dig in their bedding, they just tamp it down, so you need to keep it turned and fluffed up.
-I add some more pine shavings and then spread a thin layer of Sweet PDZ granules over the top, which makes the poo clump so it is easy to dispose of and it keeps the odor way down.
+Ducks do not scratch and dig in their bedding, they just tamp it down.
+You need to keep the bedding turned and fluffed up.
+I add some more pine shavings and then spread a thin layer of Sweet PDZ granules over the top.
+This makes the poo clump so it is easy to dispose of and it keeps the odor way down.
 This stuff is a life saver!

 As for the eggs, duck eggs taste richer than chicken eggs but not significantly different.
 Duck eggs have more vitamins and minerals, and more Omega 3 fatty acids, than chicken eggs.
 In fact, the only thing chicken eggs have more of than duck eggs is water!
 Duck eggs are prized by bakers.